 This Carbon Monoxide (CO) gas sensor detects the concentrations of CO in the air and ouputs its reading as an analog voltage.
 The sensor can measure concentrations of 10 to 10,000 ppm.The sensor can operate at temperatures from -10 to 50°C and consumes less than 150 mA at 5 V. Please read the MQ7 datasheet (185k pdf) for more information about the sensor.

-Connecting five volts across the heating (H) pins keeps the sensor hot enough to function correctly.
-Connecting five volts at either the A or B pins causes the sensor to emit an analog voltage on the other pins.
+The heating (H) pins are meant to be operated in a dual voltage cycle: 5 V across the pins for 60 seconds to heat the sensor and then 1.5 V for 90 seconds while reading the sensor.
+Connecting 5 V at either the A or B pins causes the sensor to emit an analog voltage on the other pins.
 A resistive load between the output pins and ground sets the sensitivity of the detector.
 The resistive load should be calibrated for your particular application using the equations in the datasheet, but a good starting value for the resistor is 10 kΩ.

 We offer two breakout boards that make it easier to interface with these sensors: a Pololu carrier board and a SparkFun carrier board.
 The Pololu version is shown below.